- Getting Around Cape Cod

 Route 28 -

 Route 28 goes south from the Bourne Bridge to Falmouth and than follows the coast along the south side of the Cape.
 It extends all the way to Orleans, where it meets up with 6A and 6.
 It's character changes as often as the villages.
-As you drive the length of Route 28 you will find yourself passing picturesque harbors with boats leaning into the wind, as well as shopping outlets, fast food restaurants, old Sea Captain's houses, tacky gift shops, fishing piers, lighthouses and elegant resorts.
+As you drive the length of Route 28 you will find yourself passing picturesque harbors with boats leaning into the wind, as well as shopping outlets, fast food restaurants, old Sea Captains' houses, gift shops, fishing piers, lighthouses and elegant resorts.
 Between the bridge and Falmouth, there is not much to see as it is more highway-like.
 From Falmouth you can head toward Woods Hole in the southeastern corner of Cape Cod, or proceed along Route 28 toward Hyannis.
 Route 28 is a mixture of city and seaside villages.
 As you travel through Hyannis and Yarmouth, you will experience more traffic and modern places, with smatterings of the old Cape Cod still in evidence.
 Once you pass into the Harwich area you begin to get away from the hustle-bustle and back into the more relaxed village setting.
 Chatham is one of the more upscale areas, and is the "first stop of the east wind" in the United States.
 In Chatham, Route 28 breaks northward along the eastern coast of the Cape, ending at Route 6.
+HINT - don't let the road signs that say "28 North" or "28 South" fool you.
+You will often times find yourself travelling in a southward direction and the sign will say "28 North", or vice versa!!